New AT&T Access Plan + New Federal Benefit = Free Internet

 Free internet sounds too good to be true.
 How is AT&T making this possible?

 The Access from AT&T program now provides faster internet plans with up to 100 Mbps of symmetrical speeds for $30 per month, an increase from the 10 Mbps maximum provided in our original Access from AT&T plan.
 In addition, there’s no cap on data usage with the new $30 Access from AT&T plans.1

 Customers who prefer our original Access from AT&T plans and have speeds of 10Mbps or less available, don’t have to worry.
 You can still take advantage of reliable internet with our $5 - $10 per month plans.1

-All households that qualify for ACP will also qualify for our Access from AT&T program, including the newest speed tier.
+All households that qualify and enroll with AT&T Internet for ACP will also qualify for our Access from AT&T program, including the newest speed tier.
 Eligible households that take advantage of the up to $30 per month ACP benefit (or up to $75 per month for those on qualified Tribal lands) can then receive internet service at no monthly charge.